Tag Archives: Overview

 Request Status The current status of the subaward request

-OSP Assigned To The person within OSP who will be reviewing this request.
+OSP Assigned To The person within OSP who will be reviewing this request and once processed will be assigned to file.

 Select the Subaward Request Number to see a read-only view of the request details.